Stop the Cavalry: Music video

 The song's music video was filmed in Hampstead Heath in London.
 It is set in the trenches of the First World War, while also featuring Lewie and the Salvation Army brass band walking through the streets.

 Legacy

 In an interview for Channel 4's 100 Greatest Christmas Moments, Lewie said that the song was never intended as a Christmas hit, and that it was a protest song.
 Indeed, some overseas releases (for example, in South Africa and New Zealand) were in the spring rather than at Christmas.
 The line "Wish I was at home for Christmas", as well as the brass band arrangements made it an appropriately styled song to play around Christmas time.
 Lewie had said that royalties received from the song account for 50 per cent of his income stream.

 According to a 2017 poll conducted by The Irish Times, "Stop the Cavalry" is the fourth most popular Christmas song in Ireland.

-In 2022, it was reported that the song was listed as the seventh highest royalty earning Christmas song.
+In 2022, it was reported that the song was listed as the seventh-highest-royalty-earning Christmas song.
+According to analysis of PRS for Music figures, it was estimated that the song generates £120,000 of royalties per year.